groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/java/document-information/groupdocs-merger-java-retrieve-document-info-guide/_index.md

 Merger merger = new Merger("YOUR_DOCUMENT_DIRECTORY/sample.vsdx");
 ```

+> **Pro tip:** Use absolute paths or classpath resources to avoid `FileNotFoundException`.

-**Step 2: Retrieve Document Information**
+### Step 2: Retrieve Document Information

-Obtain document details using `getDocumentInfo`:
+Call `getDocumentInfo()` to fetch an `IDocumentInfo` object that holds all metadata.

 ```java
 // Get document information
 IDocumentInfo info = merger.getDocumentInfo();
 ```

-This code retrieves an instance of `IDocumentInfo`, containing various document properties.

-**Step 3: Access Document Attributes**

-Access specific attributes like page count:
+### Step 3: Access Specific Properties (get page count java & get document properties java)

+You can now read any property you need.
+For example, to obtain the total number of pages:

 ```java
 // Print page count
 System.out.println("Pages Count: " + info.getPageCount());
 ```

-This integration allows you to use metadata in your application's logic or UI.
+Other useful properties include:

+- `info.getAuthor()` – Author name.
+- `info.getTitle()` – Document title.
+- `info.getCreatedTime()` – Creation timestamp.

+These calls satisfy the **get document properties java** requirement.

-### Troubleshooting Tips
+## Troubleshooting Tips & Common Pitfalls

+- **Incorrect file path** – Double‑check the path and ensure the file is readable.
-- Verify the file path is correct and accessible.
+- **Unsupported format** – Verify that the document type is listed in the supported formats table.
-- Ensure you're using the latest version of GroupDocs.Merger for compatibility.
+- **Large PDFs** – Increase JVM heap (`-Xmx2g` or higher) and consider processing pages in batches.

 ## Practical Applications

-1. **Document Management Systems**: Automate cataloging by extracting metadata for efficient indexing.
+1. **Document Management Systems** – Auto‑populate catalog entries with metadata.
-2. **Content Review Platforms**: Retrieve authorship details to streamline content approval workflows.
+2. **Content Review Workflows** – Pull author information to route approvals.
-3. **Legal Software Tools**: Use page counts and properties for managing legal documents.
+3. **Legal Document Processing** – Use page counts to calculate filing fees or pagination checks.

-These use cases demonstrate how GroupDocs.Merger can enhance existing systems with powerful document handling features.

 ## Performance Considerations

-For large documents, consider:
-- Optimizing Java memory settings for larger data loads.
+- **Memory tuning** – Adjust `-Xmx` for large files.
-- Regularly profiling application performance to identify bottlenecks.
+- **Profiling** – Use tools like VisualVM to spot bottlenecks.
-- Using asynchronous processing to improve UI responsiveness.

-Following these best practices ensures efficient and scalable implementations.
+- **Asynchronous calls** – Offload metadata extraction to a background thread to keep UI responsive.

 ## Conclusion

-This tutorial has guided you through using GroupDocs.Merger for Java to retrieve detailed document information.
-With this knowledge, enhance your applications by integrating powerful document handling features.
-Explore further features such as merging and splitting documents to expand your capabilities.
+You now know how to **read pdf metadata java**, **get page count java**, and **get document properties java** using GroupDocs.Merger for Java.
+Incorporate these snippets into your services to build smarter, metadata‑driven applications.
+When you’re ready, explore additional capabilities such as merging, splitting, and converting documents.

 ## FAQ Section

 1. **What file formats does GroupDocs.Merger support for retrieving information?**
-   - It supports PDF, Word, Excel, PowerPoint, and more.
+   - It supports PDF, Word, Excel, PowerPoint, Visio, and many more.

 2. **How do I handle errors when retrieving document info?**
-   - Implement try-catch blocks to manage exceptions effectively.
+   - Wrap calls in `try‑catch` blocks and log `MergerException` details.

-3. **Can I retrieve password-protected document information?**
+3. **Can I retrieve password‑protected document information?**
-   - Yes, by providing necessary credentials or using supported decryption methods.
+   - Yes—provide the password when constructing the `Merger` instance.

 4. **Is there a performance impact when retrieving metadata from large files?**
-   - Minimize it with proper memory management and asynchronous processing techniques.
+   - Minimal, but allocate sufficient heap memory and consider asynchronous processing.

 5. **How do I update to the latest version of GroupDocs.Merger?**
-   - Update your Maven or Gradle configuration file and rebuild your project.
+   - Update the version number in your Maven/Gradle file and rebuild the project.

+## Frequently Asked Questions

+**Q: Does the free trial have any limitations on metadata extraction?**
+A: The trial provides full API access, including metadata retrieval, but is limited to a 30‑day evaluation period.

+**Q: Can I extract custom document properties that were added manually?**
+A: Yes—`IDocumentInfo` exposes a map of custom properties you can iterate over.

+**Q: How can I read metadata from a PDF stored in a cloud bucket (e.g., AWS S3)?**
+A: Download the file to a temporary location or use a stream‑based constructor if supported by the library.

+**Q: Is there a way to batch‑process multiple files for metadata extraction?**
+A: Loop through file paths, instantiate a `Merger` for each, and collect `IDocumentInfo` objects; consider parallel streams for better throughput.

+**Q: What Java version is required for the latest GroupDocs.Merger?**
+A: Java 8 or higher; we recommend Java 11+ for long‑term support.

 ## Resources